Office of Ethics

-We have strong management oversight, comprehensive corporate policies and procedures, and a long history of abiding by legal and regulatory requirements and promoting high ethical standards.
+We have strong management oversight, comprehensive corporate policies, and a long history of abiding by legal and regulatory requirements and promoting high ethical standards.
 Every employee worldwide is responsible for adhering to business practices that are in accordance with the letter and spirit of the law and with ethical principles that reflect the highest standards of corporate and individual behavior.

-The Office of Ethics serves as a channel for the receipt and investigation of employee ethical and compliance-related concerns.
-There are multiple vehicles through which employees can contact the Office of Ethics.
-Employees can contact the Office of Ethics directly, by a toll-free telephone number or by email, to speak to an ethics officer or ombudsperson.
+The Office of Ethics serves as a channel for the receipt and investigation of ethics- and compliance-related concerns.
+There are multiple avenues through which employees can contact the Office of Ethics.
+They can contact the office directly, at a toll-free telephone number or by email, to speak to an ethics officer or ombudsperson.
 Our company also provides a confidential, toll-free intake service, called AdviceLine, through a third party that offers the option for the reporting person to remain anonymous.

 The Office of Ethics is also responsible for managing our Ombuds Program, which offers an additional safe haven for U.S.-based employees to discuss work-related issues without fear of retaliation.
-This program confidentially addresses employees’ concerns mainly relating to manager or coworker relations or fair treatment.
+This program confidentially addresses employees’ concerns, mainly those relating to manager or coworker relations or fair treatment.

 It is our policy to maintain a work environment where all employees are expected to report ethical and compliance concerns that are potentially inconsistent with the company’s Code of Conduct and policies.
-Our company is committed to maintaining a process for escalation and investigation of potential- and compliance-related concerns.
+Our company is committed to maintaining a process for escalation and investigation of potential compliance-related concerns.

 Retaliation against employees who report such concerns is a violation of corporate policy and will not be tolerated.
-The Office of Ethics is responsible for oversight of the global processes for managing investigations into potential ethics and compliance concerns to ensure consistent and timely resolution of potential concerns and implementation of remediation actions.
+The Office of Ethics and the Office of Global Investigations is responsible for oversight of the global processes for managing investigations into potential ethics and compliance concerns to ensure consistent and timely resolution of potential concerns and implementation of remediation actions.
 When we substantiate allegations of ethical misconduct, we take appropriate disciplinary actions in order to ensure that those who were responsible are held accountable.

-Disciplinary actions can include dismissal from the company, issuance of final written warning letters or financial penalties.
-We also take appropriate steps to address any needed improvements in organizational and process controls.
+Disciplinary actions can include dismissal from the company, issuance of final written warning letters, or financial penalties.
+In addition, we take appropriate steps to address any needed improvements in organizational and process controls.